pietern/avr-tasks/README.md

 ## Why?

-* I want to be able to execute unrelated code while waiting for I/O but be interrupted when I/O _does_ happen.
+* To be able to execute arbitrary code while waiting for I/O but be interrupted when I/O _does_ happen.
-* For fun.

 ## How?